wannesm/dtaidistance/README.md

     ds = dtw.distance_matrix_fast(s)

-#### DTW Distances Between Set of Series, limited to block
+#### DTW Distance Measures Between Set of Series, limited to block

-You can instruct the computation to only fill part of the distances matrix.
+You can instruct the computation to only fill part of the distance measures matrix.
 For example to distribute the computations over multiple nodes, or to only compare source series to target series.